Wanna Stay Out of These?

 SANDPLAY

 The key here is to hit the shot harder than you think.
 Most who struggle from sand do so because they do not carry enough speed through the downswing.
 If the club is moving too slowly, the sand will win.
 Make a full follow through so the club accelerates through impact.
 Be aggressive!
-From green side bunkers just throw sand where you want the ball to go.
+From green side bunkers just throw the sand where you want the ball to go.

 Distance control is imperative for all golf shots, but even more so on Putts.
 Before your round practice longer putts to get a feel for the speed of the greens.
-Putt uphill first and then downhill he longest putts you can find until you have those speeds then move onto the trickiest sidehill putt you can find.
+Putt uphill first and then downhill the longest putts you can find until you have those speeds then move onto the trickiest sidehill putt you can find.
 Always remember, Speed control is more important than line.
-Work on putting with good speed and watch the ball and your scores drop.

 Tip from The Pro: When hitting longer putts, make sure to give yourself a larger target than the hole itself.
 In many ways, minimizing your target to the size of a golf hole can create pressure in your hands and putting stroke.
-From 20 feet, imagine a 3 foot circle around the hole, from 30 ft a 4 foot circle, and 40 feet and beyond a 5 foot circle.
+From 20 feet, imagine a 3 foot circle around the hole, from 30ft a 4 foot circle, and 40 feet and beyond a 5 foot circle.
 Chances are your speed will benefit the most from this approach and leave you with very easy two putts.
 Good luck!

 The Golf Dr’s take on this you ask?